Questions and answers on coins

 Can coins which are no longer in circulation be exchanged at the SNB?

 Regular issue coins withdrawn from circulation can be exchanged at the SNB for their full nominal value for 20 years after the withdrawal date, e.g. 1-centime coins can be exchanged until 31 December 2026.
-There is no deadline for exchange for coins that have been withdrawn from circulation but which have the same size and face as the coins still in circulation, e.g. silver-coloured 5-centime coins as well as silver coins of 50-centime to 5-franc coins.
-Such silver coins are still often accepted as a means of payment as they are difficult to differentiate from the coins with a copper-nickel alloy.
+There is no deadline for exchanging coins that have been withdrawn from circulation but which have the same size and face as the coins still in circulation, e.g. silver-coloured 5-centime coins and silver coins of 50 centimes to 5 francs.
+These withdrawn silver coins are still often accepted as a means of payment as they are difficult to differentiate from the coins with a copper-nickel alloy.
 Other coins which have been withdrawn from circulation lose their value after the statutory period or, at most, may gain collector's value.
 Further information is available on the Coins webpage.

 Does the SNB deal in coins?

-Unlike numismaticians, the SNB does not deal in coins that have been withdrawn from circulation or declared worthless.
-It also refrains from making any estimates or evaluations for collectors.
+Unlike numismatists, the SNB does not deal in coins that have been withdrawn from circulation or declared worthless.
+It also refrains from making any estimates or valuations for collectors.
 Commemorative coins and complete coin sets can be ordered from Swissmint or purchased in numismatic shops.
 A list of coin dealers can be found on the Swissmint website (www.swissmint.ch).